 Mature Plant Size

-Expect your plants to grow 1 - 4 ft. tall x 1 - 3 ft. wide
+Expect your plants to grow 1 to 4 ft. tall x 1 to 3 ft. wide

 Once Four O'Clocks get going, they will bloom from mid-summer to fall.

 - Mirabilis jalapa Mix - Old-fashioned self-seeding Four O’Clocks in mixed solid colors.

 - Mirabilis jalapa "Alba" - Self-seeding all white Four O’Clocks